 Chief Business Development, founder

 Has over 25 years of marketing and sales experience in the international medical device market, always involved in realisation of innovative medical devices.
-With particularly long experience in planning/quoting and realization of concepts into manufactured single use products (Medisize), entrepreneurship and realization of innovative medical devices (Mount Medical).
+Her background is Industrial Design Engineering (Technical University Delft).
+With particularly long experience in planning/quoting and realization of concepts into fullscale manufactured single use products (Medisize), entrepreneurship and realization of innovative medical devices (Mount Medical, Academic Medical Center Amsterdam Technology Transfer Office).
+Scouting for and closing strategic partnership are important to grow Prolira’s business.

 + 31 6 22 97 89 72